Alfresco/docs-alfresco/insight-engine/latest/using/sql/index.md

 ### Escaping Fields

-Fields that include reserved words or special characters will need to be escaped using the back tick character (`).
+Fields that include reserved words or special characters will need to be escaped using the back tick character.
 The `cm_content.size` field in the example SQL statement is an example of back tick escaping.
 The only non-word character that can be used without escaping is the underscore “_”.
 We use Apache Calcite which has a list of reserved words that also need to be escaped, see [https://calcite.apache.org/docs/reference.html](https://calcite.apache.org/docs/reference.html){:target="_blank"}.
 You are most likely to hit reserved keywords picking aliases for fields.

 ### Select Queries